ellisonpyon/cs1302-latin-squares/README.md

 starting configuration. **All three of the examples above are correctly formatted.**

-To read the file, let us assume that we have the path to the file stored in a `String` variable called `config` and use the following classes:
+To read the file, let us assume that we have the path to the file stored in a `String` object referred to with a variable called `config` and use the following classes:

 * [`File`](https://docs.oracle.com/javase/8/docs/api/java/io/File.html)
 * [`Scanner`](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html)